Frequently Asked Questions

 Tutor - in the first instance it is the tutor who will be your first point of contact.
 Please phone the main school office (468400) and leave a message.
 You will usually receive a reply within 48 hours.

 Student Support Office- deals with all major issues regarding the education and welfare of your child.
 Mrs Lynn manages the pastoral side of Key Stage 3 and Mr Black for Key Stage 4, and may contact you about issues concerning your child.
-These may be referred to her by tutors/ teaching staff or Learning Managers.
-Learning Managers are also based in these offices and deal with more serious behavioural issues and academic progress referred to them by tutors and teaching staff.
+These may be referred to her by tutors/ teaching staff or Heads of Year.
+Heads of Year are also based in these offices and deal with more serious behavioural issues and academic progress referred to them by tutors and teaching staff.